How to stop binge drinking

 Sick and tired of feeling sick and tired?

-Consuming excessive alcohol too rapidly may put you in danger for numerous health issue.
+Consuming excessive alcohol too rapidly may put you in danger of numerous health issues.
 For example, drinking significantly slows down your motor skills.
 Many people believe they drive better when they have had a drink.
 This is pure fantasy, and they are just plain wrong.

 Together with temporary adverse effects, recurring binge drinking may result in a multitude of lasting problems.
 These more severe repercussions are frequently ignored because binge drinking only happens infrequently at the beginning.